BubTec/HomeAssistant/DoorbellCameraNotification/README.md

   - Verify auto-dismiss time is greater than 0
   - Check if automation completed successfully (no errors in logs)
   - Manual dismissal works regardless of auto-dismiss setting
+- **Persistent notification image not showing**:
+  - Ensure camera snapshot was saved successfully to `/config/www/doorbell/`
+  - Check file permissions on the www directory
+  - Verify the camera entity is working and accessible
+  - Test the image URL manually: `http://your-ha-instance/local/doorbell/filename.jpg`
+- **Custom message not working**:
+  - Check that `{{timestamp}}` placeholder is used correctly in the message
+  - Verify the message input field accepts the custom text
+  - Template syntax errors will prevent the automation from running
 - **Links in persistent notification not working**:
   - Ensure camera snapshot was saved successfully
   - Check dashboard view path is correct and accessible